 As a high school graduate looking in to the process of Kansas counseling licensure, chances are good that you are ahead of the pack.

 The first step you should be taking right now is to learn how you can enroll in an Associate degree program or Bachelor degree program.
 In the meantime, there's ample opportunity to learn more about career opportunities in counseling and psychology fields across the state of Kansas.

 Click on the links below to browse schools offering programs in psychology or counseling.

 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.

 Already Received Bachelor's Degree

-Once you have your bachelor's degree, you will need to find a school offering a master's or doctoral degree program in counseling.
+Once you have your bachelor's degree, you probably want to find a school offering a master's or doctoral degree program in counseling.
 To know more about earning the required educational qualifications you can get in touch with schools offering counseling programs in Kansas.

 Once your educational requirements are fulfilled, you can begin your professional experience.
 This should include at least two years equaling 4000 hours, 1500 of these hours should be direct client counseling.
 The required work experience needs to be under the supervision of a Kansas Board approved supervisor.

 Find more information about the hourly requirements and supervisor qualifications on the Kansas Behavioral Sciences Regulatory Board website.